vshpotter/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 ### How does mail flow work after migration?

 Cross-Tenant mail flow after migration works similar to Exchange Hybrid mail flow.
 Each migrated mailbox needs the source MailUser with the correct target address to forward incoming mail from source tenant to mailboxes in target tenant.
-Transport rules, security and compliance features will run as configured in each tenant that the mail flows through.
+Transport rules, security, and compliance features will run as configured in each tenant that the mail flows through.
 So, for inbound mail, features like anti-spam, anti-malware, quarantine, transport rules and journaling rules will run in the source tenant first, then in the target tenant.

 ### How do mailbox permissions transition?